The Invitation

 Login in for current availability and pricing HERE

-Grass, weather, age, and finish create different kinds of delicious, even within the same flock and the same genetics.
-Instead of chasing one uniform target, we sort each lamb for eating quality and name the two expressions so you can cook with intention and get repeatable results on the plate.
+Grass, weather, age, and our native pastures create different kinds of delicious, even within the same flock and the same genetics.
+Instead of chasing one uniform target, we sort each lamb for eating quality and name the two expressions so you can cook with intention and get unparalleled, repeatable results on the plate.

 Same ranch.
 Same care.
 Two textures, two arcs of flavor.